Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

-\textbf{Predicting Dielectric Tensors.} The performance of various models in predicting the dielectric tensor is summarized in Table \ref{dielectric_F}.
-While {\em GoeCTP} and GMTNet show close results in terms of Fnorm and EwT 25\%, {\em GoeCTP} demonstrates higher values for EwT 10\% and EwT 5\%, with an improvement of 5\% in EwT 5\% compared to GMTNet.
-This indicates that {\em GoeCTP} delivers higher-quality predictions compared to GMTNet.
-Furthermore, as {\em GoeCTP} is designed to be a flexible framework, we also evaluated its combination with other models, such as iComFormer \citep{yancomplete} and CrystalFormer \citep{taniaicrystalformer}.
-Detailed results of these combinations are provided in Appendix \ref{5_times}.
+The performance of various models in predicting the dielectric tensor is summarized in Table \ref{tab:main_results}.
+Since {\em GoeCTP (C. Fra.)} employs a more advanced backbone, its performance is notably superior to that of {\em GoeCTP (C. eCom.)}.
+Both {\em GoeCTP (eCom.)} and {\em GoeCTP (C. Fra.)} outperform the baseline methods, demonstrating the effectiveness of the proposed {\em GoeCTP} framework.
+Comprehensive results combining {\em GoeCTP} with additional backbone architectures are provided in Appendix \ref{5_times}.
 In addition to these experimental results, we further investigate the impact of different canonical forms on tensor property prediction in crystalline materials.
 Detailed analyses can be found in Appendix \ref{local_frame}.

-\textbf{Predicting Piezoelectric Tensors.} The experimental results for the elastic tensor dataset are shown in Table \ref{piezoelectric_F}.
-Similar to the experimental results on the dielectric tensors dataset, it achieves optimal results on all evaluation metrics.
-Further details on the results of {\em GoeCTP}'s combination with other models can be found in Appendix \ref{5_times}.